axondeepseg/axondeepseg/docs/source/documentation.rst

 **Optional arguments:**

--m MODEL            Folder where the model is located.
+-m MODEL            Folder where the model is located, if different from the default model.
                     The default SEM model path is **model_seg_rat_axon-myelin_sem**.
                     The default TEM model path is **model_seg_mouse_axon-myelin_tem**.
                     The default BF model path is **model_seg_rat_axon-myelin_bf**.